-- Tic disorders (decrease in motor tics)

-- Sleep problems

-- High blood pressure

 - Dizziness

 - Constipation

 - Rebound hypertension upon abrupt discontinuation of the medication (do not stop abruptly)

-• Extreme decrease in heart rate or blood pressure, particularly of concern in an overdose situation (please keep out of reach of children)
+Extreme decrease in heart rate or blood pressure, particularly of concern in an overdose situation (please keep out of reach of children)

 - If unable to swallow, the immediate release preparations (Catapres, Tenex) can be crushed and mixed with a small amount of soft food like yogurt, honey, applesauce, or jam that needs to be eaten right away. - The long-acting forms of these medications (Kapvay, Intuniv) last for 10 to 12 hours.
 The extended release preparations must be swallowed whole.